 And with those puzzling words, the ordinary days that Kazuki loved so dearly become a cycle of turmoil and fear—Aya's sudden appearance signals the unraveling of unseen mysteries surrounding Kazuki's seemingly normal friends, including the discovery of mysterious devices known as "boxes."

-Utsuro no Hako to Zero no Maria has been licensed in English as The Empty Box and the Zeroth Maria by Yen Press under the Yen On imprint.
-The first novel is set to release on October 31, 2017.
-It was published in Polish as Zerowa Maria i puste pudełko by Waneko from February 5, 2016 to February 7, 2017.
+Utsuro no Hako to Zero no Maria has been published in English as The Empty Box and Zeroth Maria by Yen Press under the Yen On imprint since October 31, 2017.
+It was also published in Polish by Waneko from February 5, 2016 to February 7, 2017.